nmaier/simpleDLNA/Readme.md

 Features
 ---

-* Zero-config DLNA Server without peristant state
+* Zero-config DLNA Server without peristant state (optional cache)
 * Written in C#, because .Net just works on Windows (and usually Mono), is fast, C-like and has a powerful and comprehensive stdlib.
 Maybe I port the thing to some other language that works better cross platform and doesn't suck like Java.
-* Thumbnailing support for images and videos - if ffmpeg is found in the search path - videos, using any stream as input.
+* Thumbnailing support for images and videos - if ffmpeg is found in the search path -, using any stream as input.
 * Meta data as provided by TagLib#
 * Serving of any and all file-system addressable  files, incl. some views (transformations)
 * Should be relatively easy to code up additional media sources, like podcasts